monolyth-php/reroute/README.md

 ###Installation using Composer###

 1. Add a requirement to "monomelodies/reroute" to your `composer.json`;
-2. Add Reroute to the autoload hash:
+2. Add Reroute to the autoload:psr-4 hash:
     "autoload": {
         "psr-4": {
             "Reroute": "src"
         }
     }

-2. Run `composer install`
+3. Run `composer install`

 Defining routes
 ---------------